- Take Action

 MYTH: Hermosa Beach will reap a great deal of economic benefit if drilling moves forward.

-FACT: The royalties proposed by E&B Oil may seem attractive in theory, but no one can say for sure how productive any of its proposed 34 wells might be.
+FACT: The royalties proposed by E&B Oil may seem attractive in theory, but they are theoretical and wildly speculative.

 MYTH: Hermosa Beach can’t afford to pay a $17.5 million penalty to E&B if voters uphold the moratorium.